Death toll rises to 17 in California mudslides, 17 missing

 Winfrey posted videos on Instagram showing her wading through nearly knee-deep mud on her Montecito property and later inspecting the damage.

 “There used to be a fence right here.
-That’s my neighbor’s house.
+That’s my neighbour’s house.
 Devastated,” she said.

 Talk-show host DeGeneres posted a picture of a mud- and debris-filled street outside her Montecito home on Twitter, saying she did not yet know the condition of the house itself.